One World Media Fellowship 2022 for Aspiring Journalists & Filmmakers (£1,000 grant)

 - Have considered ethical issues and safety

-- Do not simply cover negative aspects of the developing world without considering the context in which they exist
+- Do not simply cover negative aspects of the global south without considering the context in which they exist

 - Demonstrate an understanding of accountability and fair practice in news gathering and reporting